 If consumer international transfers are in scope, treat CFPB remittance-rule analysis as an early launch review lane.
 The Bureau frames remittance transfers as covering almost all international electronic transfers of consumer money.
 Remittance-rule assessment materials also include disclosure, cancellation, and error-resolution workflow areas.

-The engineering lift is only part of the bill.
-Interest features can add cost in four places: disclosure and process work, deeper reconciliations, reporting overhead, and incident-response and support complexity.
+The engineering lift is only part of the cost.
+Interest features can add work in four places: disclosure and process design, deeper reconciliations, reporting overhead, and incident-response and support complexity.

 These materials do not provide exact wallet-specific EFTA or 12 CFR Part 1005 thresholds.
 They do indicate that consumer-protection controls include operational workflows, so budget for process ownership in finance, support, and compliance, not only feature build time.